-When the IAB-node using SA-mode declares RLF on the backhaul link, it can migrate to another parent nodeThe BH RLF recovery procedure captured in TS 38.401 [4].
-BH RLF declaration for IAB is handled in clause 9.2.7 .
+When the IAB-node using SA-mode declares RLF on the backhaul link, it can migrate to another parent node underneath the same IAB-donor-CU.
+Alternatively, the IAB-MT can perform RLF recovery to another parent node underneath a different IAB-donor-CU.
+In the latter case, the collocated IAB-DU and the IAB-DU(s) of its descendant node(s) retain the F1 connectivity with the initial IAB-donor-CU in the same manner as for inter-donor partial migration.

+The BH RLF recovery procedures are captured in TS 38.401 [4].
+BH RLF declaration for IAB is handled in clause 9.2.7 of the present document.

 Next Modification